nabto/nabto-embedded-sdk/doc/platform_integration_howto.md

 3 major files need to be examined for this.

-### `api/nabto_device_platform.h`
+### `api/nabto_device.h`
 This file contains 3 functions: an init, a deinit and a stop function.
 That is, functions needed for bootstrap and teardown of the system.
 These functions are called when a device is created, destroyed and stopped.
+The init function should call the appropriate setterfunctions to setup the integration modules for the platform.

+### `api/nabto_device_integration.h`

-The purpose of these functions is to setup the `platform/np_platform.h` (described later) structs and to provide the overall functionality which is required to run such a platform.
-The actual initialization of the platform happens from the `nabto_device_init_platform` function.
-See `doc/np_platform.md` and the header file for further information.
+The purpose of these functions is to be called from the `nabto_device_platform_init` function to setup the module struct of `src/platform/interfaces/*.h` (described later) via apropriate setter functions and to provide the overall functionality which is required to run on a specific platform.

-### `platform/np_platform.h`

-The `platform/np_platform.h` contains specification of all the platform specific implementations.
-These implentations consist of functions that are used by the core functionality inside Nabto Edge.
-The .h files consist of several independent modules encapsulated in structs.
-Each struct consists of a list of function pointers that needs to be setup in the bootstrap process (i.e the `nabto_device_init_platform` function).

-Each module in `np_platform.h` should be implemented or an implementation which is working on the desired platform should be choosen.

 ### `api/nabto_device_threads.h`